keyboardio/schematics/design_changes.md

 - [ ] We SHOULD investigate whether we can use a more aggressive fillet on the edge of the enclosure.
 It'd feel nice under the palms for folks with larger hands (without requring more expensive 3D milling)

-- [ ] We SHOULD investigate whether using wood that's slightly thicker (and raises the palms slightly higher relative to the keyswitches) will result in simpler milling due to it being a standard thickness) or whether it will result in increased user comfort.
+~~- [ ] We SHOULD investigate whether using wood that's slightly thicker (and raises the palms slightly higher relative to the keyswitches) will result in simpler milling due to it being a standard thickness) or whether it will result in increased user comfort.~~ Any wood we're getting will be planed to our specifications.

 - [ ] The enclosure design SHOULD be optimized to require as little CNC milling time as possible.
 When optimizing the design, user comfort is more important than robustness, but robustness is more important than aesthetics.
 Aesthetics are (for the most part) more important than cost or milling time.
 (If the design isn't comfortable, it's not worth using.
 After that, it's important that the keyboard be built to last and that it look nice.
 While cost is a factor, we're optimizing for quality and looks over cost.)